Using the CUBIC Cluster

 Installation

-Before doing any installation or running any singularity image, please make sure you are using as a project user:
+Before doing any installation or running any singularity image, please make sure you are using CUBIC as a project user:

 sudo -u <project_username> sudosh

 First, we’re going to install the necessary requirements for running the app.
-So go ahead and log in to CUBIC/PMACS and head to an appropriate project directory (yes, this works for multiple CUBIC project users) or your user directory.
+So go ahead and log in to CUBIC and head to an appropriate project directory (yes, this works for multiple CUBIC project users) or your user directory.

 First, you’ll want to install Node using NVM (Node Version Manager).
 I’d suggest creating a software directory to manage all of this, and download the installation of NVM: